idleberg/sublime-drunken-php/README.md

 ## Description

-This might be a bad idea, as you might never memorize the correct PHP syntax.
-But then again, using this you don't have to anymore.
-PHP is often criticized for having an inconsistent syntax and this is exactly what *Drunken PHP* aims at.
-It's a set of command completions, including aliases for ill-formed syntax.
+PHP is [often](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/) [criticized](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/) for having an inconsistent syntax and this is exactly what *Drunken PHP* aims at.
+It's a set of alternative command completions, including aliases for ill-formed syntax.
 Read the section below for examples.

-**Note:** More recent version of Sublime Text 3 received a much improved fuzzy completion.
-However, while I still believe that this package makes for a good companion to standard PHP completions, I'm undecided about the future of this project.
-Also, this project is far from completed.
+**Note:** More recent versions of Sublime Text 3 received a much improved fuzzy completion.
+However, I still believe that this package makes for a good companion to standard PHP completions.
+However, I'm undecided about the future of this project, it's clearly far from being complete.
 Should you be interested in helping out, feel free to submit a pull request.

 ## Aliases